sci-bots/arduino-rpc/README.md

 # Projects using `arduino_rpc` #

- - [base-node-rpc][1]:
+ - base-node-rpc: Base classes for Arduino RPC node/device.
      * A memory-efficient set of base classes providing an API to most of the Arduino API, including EEPROM access, raw I2C master-write/slave-request, etc.
      * Support for processing RPC command requests through either serial or I2C interface.
+     * For more info see [here][1].

 # Author #